andrewathalye/destiny-unpacker-ada/README.md

 To build from source, you'll need GNAT FSF 12.1.0 or higher (from GCC).
 GPRBuild is also required.
 GNAT GPL 2021 may also work, but I've begun to use Ada 2022 features so there may be some edge cases.

-To build from source on Windows, you will need a libcrypto.dll file and oo2core_X_win64.dll at build time.
-Configure the GNAT project to use these by modifying external_openssl.gpr and external_oodle.gpr.
-Submodule updating is optional, since linoodle is only used for Linux support.
-Next modify unpacker-extract.adb so that it always uses the same path regardless of compression version.

 As always, please feel free to reach out if you need any help.

 Run `gprbuild -Pdestinyunpacker -Xmode=static` to build the program.
 A dynamic build is not recommended for Windows because GNAT